We can’t manage time, but we can manage how we use our time. Here is how to allocate your time wisely during your job search and beyond.

-If you are saying, “Nope, not me, I’ve got a system in place” then I would love you to leave a comment and spill the beans on what works for you!
+If you are saying, “Nope, not me, I’ve got a system in place” then I envy you!
+But most of us do struggle with how to allocate our time wisely.

 I’m not a slacker, nor are you.
 There’s the overflowing laundry basket of clean clothes sitting on the floor in my bedroom that has been gnawing at me for two days.
 Then there is the sink filled with dishes and a clean dishwasher that needs to be unloaded.
 And let’s not forget the emails I have to respond to, the projects for work that are half completed and a host of other “to dos” that I carry in my mind and written down on scraps of paper somewhere!
 Does any of this sound familiar?

 This is me!
 I am the queen of procrastination.
 I wait until the last minute to do everything.
 It wouldn’t be so bad if I didn’t worry about the deadlines, but I do and that causes stress.
 But I have a secret I have been using.
 Do you want to hear it?
 First, I want to thank all the folks who help me with this, whether they know it or not!

 I partner up with people who are doers.
 I purposely seek out and hang with people who do not procrastinate.
 After I have confessed my problem with procrastination to them, I enlist their help in holding me accountable.
 I share my due dates with them and know that once I’ve done that, I can’t let them down.

 Who is holding you accountable for doing the things you need to do?
 There is no excuse why you can’t find an accountability partner.
 Zero.
 If you procrastinate, go find one today!

 I sign up for way too many things- events and volunteer projects that seem great at the time.
 I do this because I do want to help and in some cases I am flattered someone asked me for help.
 However, most of the commitments I make are “interesting” but not critical to my focus and mission.
 Yes, they usually make me feel good, but at the end I usually feel they weren’t the best use of my time which, of course, causes more stress.